 As reports points out, although “most international media keep reminding us of how progressive the Czechs are” in respect to marijuana, “the sad and bitter reality is that even today cannabis is practically unavailable to patients.
 It’s not covered by medical insurance, very few doctors are knowledgeable in this area and the ones who are must be willing to go through a very complicated bureaucratic process to be able to prescribe it”.

-As a result, medical marijuana was only prescribed to an average of 67 people per month for a monthly consumption of 6.3 grams last year, an insufficient dosage for their medical needs, according to the few patients who were able to get prescriptions for it.
+As a result, medical marijuana was only prescribed to an average of 67 people per month for a monthly consumption of 6.3 grams in the Czech Republic last year, an insufficient dosage for their medical needs, according to the few patients who were able to get prescriptions for it.
 If the state indeed covers up to 90% of the cost of medical marijuana, its use will become much more accessible to Czech patients in need, including low-income households.

 Czechs are among the biggest marijuana consumers in Europe